taylor-xy0827/Ada-DF/datasets/README.md

-The `datasets` folder should be strctured as follows:
+The `datasets` folder should be structured as follows:
 ```
 datasets
 ├── raf-basic